Some homeowners wisely take a step down the property ladder

 For many loanowners, the last ten years in borrower purgatory felt more like borrower hell.
 They’ve been trapped beneath their debts, and any remedies for their situation would carry negative consequences of their own.
 Many people opted to strategically default, and I openly encouraged this action for years because it immediately relieved the emotional distress and put people on a path toward building a new future.
 However, those that did strategically default had to pay a price of a lowered credit score and lingering debt collection issues.
 Many others borrowers opted to sell short, but this too had credit implications.
 A few even sold the house and paid the shortfall out of savings, but these sellers were the exception rather than the rule.

 Nearly all these borrowers who escaped their debt prisons shared one common characteristic: They generally left their properties dead broke.
 Unfortunately, the same is true of most loanowners who finally sell and get out from under their burdensome mortgage debt.
+You can go to https://ilisters.cy/ and check out the properties they have available for you, where there are plenty of shopping malls, cinemas, restaurants, hotels, shopping centers, entertainment centers, schools, health facilities, parks, recreational areas, etc.

 The celebration among the financial media about the underwater borrower problem going away ignores another serious problem directly related to it.
 When they finally get far enough above water to sell, pay commissions and closing costs, and not take a loss, these loanowners still end up penniless.
 These borrowers do not end up executing a move up trade.
 Many must wait and save for down payment to sell again.